What to Wear

 - And of course, everyone knows about sitting still vs working hard, wind vs no wind, wet vs dry.

 In light of the above, we will present here some common situations, and suggested clothing for some hypothetical "average" person.
-Some of this material comes from our own experiences, some from guides and outfitters, and some from our customers.
+Some of this material comes from our own experiences, some from outdoor professionals and WeatherWool Advisors, and some from our customers.
 If you have information you'd like to add, or a situation you'd like to see addressed, please let us know.
 Eventually this section could be pretty extensive, detailing many settings, conditions and activities.
 Please tell us about your experiences and what you've worn --good and bad -- for fishing, skiing, birding, hiking, smokejumping, hunting, photography, military, etc.

 One other point.
 My own preference is to wear more lighter layers rather than fewer heavier layers.
 It seems to be both warmer and less bulky that way, and gives more possibilities if conditions change.
 But I'm not talking about a lot of layers, or heavy layers either.
 Even in pretty serious cold, one or two light, non-bulky base layers of Woolpower® (our favorite for the cold) or Icebreaker under one or two layers of WeatherWool is enough .... more than that is just too bulky.

-WeatherWool is not yet offering baselayers, although we are planning on it because it is so critical.
+WeatherWool is not yet offering baselayers, although we would love to because baselayers are critical.
 We recommend merino wool baselayers, regardless of conditions ... hot or cold, wet or dry.
-Our sister company, AlexOutdoors, offers Woolpower, which we regard as the best cold-weather baselayers on the market.
-(If you want some Woolpower, please order it now because as of this writing we are running a clearance sale of Woolpower.)
+We regard Woolpower as the best cold-weather baselayers on the market.
 I experiment a lot with my clothing.
 For example, I deliberately wore plain old cotton street clothes as my baselayer for a couple of hours sitting on the deer stand, starting before first light.
 And it wasn't even cold ...
 30F (-1C).
 I wore my original All-Around Jac over the cotton.
 I wasn't COLD ...
 I didn't have trouble sitting a couple of hours.
 BUT I surely knew I had the wrong baselayers on!
 Another time I wore my Woolpower over the cotton T-Shirt and cotton shirt.
 Wrong again!
 The wool needs to be against the skin to really do its job.
 If you are going to make the investment on WeatherWool to wear in cold weather, particularly in potentially serious conditions, please start with a good merino wool baselayer or two.
-If you know of a cold-weather baselayer better than Woolpower, please let us know because we want to offer The Best, and as explained above, due to a change of management at Woolpower, we are selling out of that line.
+If you know of a cold-weather baselayer better than Woolpower, please tip us!

-We’ll fill this section out over the coming weeks.
+We’ll fill this section out over time.
+Please let us know what situations you'd like to see discussed.
 Thanks for your patience.